The Beauty of Distortion: How Imperfection Creates Meaning

 • caring for someone,

-• or contributing to something bigger than ourselves.
+• or adding to something bigger than ourselves.
+(Krok, 2014)

-These activities are not always easy or pleasurable in the moment—but they add depth to our lives.
+These activities are not always easy or enjoyable, but they add meaning to our lives.
+Meaning comes from effort, not just pleasure.

-Psychologists call this prioritizing meaning, which shows up in choices like:
+Psychologists call this prioritizing meaning, and it shows up in choices like:

 • “I organize my days around what I value.”